 Besides category assortments, colours can be evaluated with data as well.
 Colour palettes are an important factor, as shown by the dominance of Millennial Pink.
 With data, the most out-of-stock colours can be established, hence giving brands and retailers an idea of what they could potentially stock up on next.

 To determine the best-selling colours, what data does is that it computes the sellout rates for each item.
 For example, a retailer releases three colours – red, blue and black – and data shows more red items selling out.
-This indicates that red is a popular colour for the particular brand.
+This indicates that red is a popular colour for a particular brand.
 In Pomelo Fashion’s case, the top five colours for Malaysia, Singapore and Thailand were in the order of white, black, grey, pink and blue.

 While monotone colours were still the consumer favourites in Indonesia, this country had a slightly different ranking.
 Instead of black, grey came in close as the second most in-demand colour.
 Some examples of grey shades that went out-of-stock were medium grey, dark grey and light bluish grey.